 |Taxation||PPP falls under the EEE category.
 Hence the investment, interest, and redemption corpus are completely tax free.||The premium paid is tax free if it is less than 10% of the sum assured.
 The death benefit is also tax free.|

-LIC or PPF which is better?
+LIC vs PPF Which is Better?

 People often get confused between investment and insurance.
 Insurance is for risk protection, while investment is for a secured future.
 For any investor having good financial health is important.
 For good financial health, one needs to have an emergency fund for unexpected expenses, insurance for protection against unfortunate events, and investments for a secured future.